 Each State administers its own program.
 Contact your State RTP Administrator for guidance on State policies and project eligibility requirements.

 The Recreational Trails Program Project Database lists most RTP projects funded from 1993 through 2013.
-The Coalition for Recreational Trails (CRT) compiled this database from information supplied by State trail administrators.
-The CRT also recognizes outstanding RTP projects through its Annual Achievement Awards.
+The 2013 RTP Annual Report describes how the States used RTP funds.
+The Coalition for Recreational Trails (CRT) recognizes outstanding RTP projects through its Annual Achievement Awards.